fredbi/go-patterns/README.md

 This is _applied_ research, seeking to reduce the boiler plate and/or generated code on useful patterns.

-The patters that I am exploring here mostly revolve around the idea of slicing or regrouping elements from an iterable data stream.
+The patterns that I am exploring here mostly revolve around the idea of slicing or regrouping elements from an iterable data stream.

-## iterators
+## Iterators

 A collection of iterator utitilies:
 * an iterator is essentially something that knows what's `Next() bool` and collect the next `Item() T`
 * the `iterators` package exposes 3 generic variants:
   1. Simple iterator from a slice `[]T` (e.g. to build mocks, etc)
-  2. SQL rows iterator using sqlx.Rows and the `StructScan(interface{}) error` method.
+  2. SQL rows iterator using github.com/jmoiron/sqlx.Rows and the `StructScan(interface{}) error` method.
      (this is used to iterate over unmarshaled structs scanned from a SQL cursor).
-  3. FanIn iterator that joins a collection of input iterators in parallel (the result is unordered).
+  3. ChanIterator that joins a collection of input iterators in parallel (the result is unordered).
      Options: inner channel buffers

-> NOTE: this is typically a piece of code to replace generated iterators.
+  4. TransformIterator that applies a data transform on the iterations of some other base iterator.

+> NOTE: I like the iterator pattern a lot when it comes to fetch from a database an arbitrary number of rows.
+> Iterators allow a stream of data to traverse all the layers of an app without undue intermediary buffering.

 ### TODOs on iterator

 * [ ] assert performance - I expect that using a generic struct, not method, reduces the performance penalty due to the compiler's stencilinh.
-* [ ] implement the channel-based fan-in iterator
-* [ ] write testable examples

-## batchers
+## Batchers

 * A batcher is used to execute some repeated action on a batch of T, every time there are enough elements pushed to the batch.
+* It is intended to apply to a stream of inputs, some executor function on a slice of fixed maximum size.
-* 2 goroutine-safe methods: Push(T), Flush()
+* Simple interface: 2 goroutine-safe methods: Push(T), Flush()
 * The `executor func([]T)` is assumed to handle errors etc. It is executed when the batch size is reached or on Flush().

 * Options to consider: